tikv/website/content/docs/3.0/tasks/introduction.md

         weight: 2
 ---

-Learn to try, deploy, configure, monitor, then scale TiKV as you adopt the service into your project and infrastructure.
+Learn to try, deploy, configure, monitor, and scale TiKV as you adopt the service into your project and infrastructure.

 ## [Try](../try/introduction)